clevertech/boilerplate/README.md

 Local prerequisites are minimal, please follow the [installation instructions](INSTALL.md) carefully.
 We support Linux and MacOS;
-Windows users should use a Linux VM.
+Windows users can use Docker for Windows with several workarounds or use a Linux VM.
 Review your Docker Advanced settings and consider to assign more CPUs and more memory to the Docker process to boost performance.

 ### Setting up the environment